📣

 • Cloud Organization SSO: members can log in to a custom login page of TiDB Cloud using the authentication methods specified by your organization.
 The Cloud Organization SSO is disabled by default.

-Compared with basic SSO, Cloud Organization SSO provides more flexibility and customization so you can better meet your organization's security and compliance requirements.
+Compared with standard SSO, Cloud Organization SSO provides more flexibility and customization so you can better meet your organization's security and compliance requirements.
 For example, you can specify which authentication methods are displayed on the login page, limit which email address domains are allowed for login, and let your members log in to TiDB Cloud with your identity provider (IdP) that uses the OpenID Connect (OIDC) or Security Assertion Markup Language (SAML) identity protocol.

 Before you begin